Plouni/smash_wav_to_pcm/Readme.md

 * `download_song_from_id_game.py`: game id, output folder (optional, root of output_folder defined in config file by default)
 * `generate_pcm_from_wav.py`: output folder, start looping point (optional).

+### Advanced Usage
+There are more options you may find useful... :
+* `download_from_id_song.py`: Enter "tracks" (without quotes) and it will download all the song id inside the "list_tracks_file" file.
+This file is defined in the "list_tracks_file field" of the json config file.
+* `generate_pcm_from_wav.py`: Enter "json" (without quotes) if you want to use your own sample loop points.
+This will process the "tracks" file inside the temp folder.
+This file is defined in the "tracks_file field" of the json config file.

 ## Config file
 Here are the settings you can customize in the config file: